seanox/xml-micro-exchange-php/README.md

 function and responded with the result as text.
 Thus XPath provides a dynamic syntax for queries.

+## JSON Support
+All requests can be responded by the service in JSON format.

 ## Data Transformation
 The POST method supports data transformation via XSLT.
 Similar to GET, data can be queried and then transformed with an XSLT template